canonical/microk8s.io/docs/working.md

 ```

 Pushing  the `mynginx` image at this point will fail because the local Docker does not
-rust the private insecure registry.
+trust the private insecure registry.
 The docker daemon used for building images should be
 configured to trust the private insecure registry.
 This is done by marking the registry
 endpoint in `/etc/docker/daemon.json`: